 At first glance, the Healthcare Flexible Spending Account and the Dependent Care Reimbursement Plan look similar.
-Both save you money in taxes; both are Flexible Spending Accounts as defined by the Internal Revenue Service; and both are administered by FLEXONE.
+Both save you money in taxes; both are flexible spending accounts as defined by the IRS; and both are administered by FLEXONE.

 However, these two benefits are separate plans, designed for two different purposes.
-The HFSA is a pre-tax account for health care expenses incurred by you and your family.
-The Dependent Care Reimbursement Plan is also a pretax account.
-Only expenses incurred for dependent day care can be reimbursed from this account.
-The DCRP will not reimburse you for any health care expenses, even if they are for your dependents.
+The HFSA is a pretax account for health-care expenses incurred by you and your family.
+The Dependent Care Reimbursement Plan is a pretax account for dependent daycare expenses.
+The DCRP will not reimburse you for health-care expenses, even if they are for your dependents.